youtube/cobalt/src/cobalt/site/docs/reference/starboard/modules/player.md

     should no longer use this value.
 *   `kSbPlayerDecoderStateDestroyed`

     The player has been destroyed, and will send no more callbacks.
+Note that this enum value has been deprecated and the SbPlayer implementation should no longer use this value.

 ### SbPlayerState ###